andresbecker/master_thesis/README.md

    ```sh
    git clone https://github.com/andresbecker/master_thesis.git
    ```
+2. Install the environment. <br>
-2. You can install the environment either by loading the `YML` file
+   You can do it either by loading the `YML` file
    ```sh
    conda env create -f conda_environment.yml
    ```